Skip to main content

 Run in FIPS Mode

 Federal Information Processing Standards (FIPS) is a United States government computer security standard that specifies security requirements for cryptography.
 The current version of the standard is FIPS 140-2.
 Chef Infra Client can be configured to allow OpenSSL to enforce FIPS-validated security during a Chef Infra Client run.
-This will disable cryptography that is explicitly disallowed in FIPS-validated software, including certain ciphers and hashing algorithms.
+This will disable cryptography that’s explicitly disallowed in FIPS-validated software, including certain ciphers and hashing algorithms.
 Any attempt to use any disallowed cryptography will cause Chef Infra Client to throw an exception during a Chef Infra Client run.

 Note